Updated August 24, 2023

 Step 9 – After creating the chart, you can close the chart Box by clicking on the cross button, as shown below.

 Editing the Chart

 You can edit the chart anytime by using SmartArt Tools.
-If you want to edit the shape or fill the color in the shape, click on that shape and go to the FORMAT tab.
-Here a lot of options is available for editing.
-Refer the below screenshot for your reference.
+If you want to edit the shape or fill the color in shape, click on that shape and go to the FORMAT tab.
+Here a lot of options are available for editing.
+Refer to the below screenshot for your reference.

-If you want to edit all the shapes simultaneously, select all shape with CTRL+A shortcut key and apply the formatting as per the requirement.
+If you want to edit all the shapes simultaneously, select all shapes with the CTRL+A shortcut key and apply the formatting as per the requirement.

 Excel Organization Chart – Example #2